miguelavaqrod/bolt-dbprotect-extension/Readme.md

 See `config.yml` for the options.

 **Note:** This 'protection' should not be considered 'secure'.
-Credebtials will be sent over the internet in plain text, so it can be intercepted if people use it on a public WiFi network, or something like that.
+Credentials will be sent over the internet in plain text, so it can be intercepted if people use it on a public WiFi network, or something like that.